gvwilson/sensibleadventures/cloudherd/new.md

 Thokmay finally asked.

 "Ya depends a thee," a voice answered from the trees.
-Branches rustled as a trio of burly trolls emerged among the branches above them.
+Branches rustled as a trio of burly trolls swung down to the ground from the branches above them.
 A fourth troll joined them.
 His gray fur was silvered with age on his head and shoulders.
 He smiled at Ulfmaerr, then turned his gaze on Noxy.
 "Ya depends a thee," he repeated.

 Noxy's breath caught in her throat.
 She recognized the troll---he was the one she had seen when the soldiers first arrived in Stale.

-"Hello, Linger," her father said.
+"Hello, Linger," her father said with a bow.

+## Chapter 16: In Deep

+"Hoy an wale met."
+The old troll nodded to Ulfmaerr, equal to equal, without taking his eyes off Noxy.
+"Ya've brun a bit strif an wrangles along ya."

+"Sorry about that," the magician said briskly.
+"But please, may I introduce---"

+"Ah wit tha three," the troll interrupted without raising his voice.
+He shifted his gaze to Thokmay.
+"Tha've steel a thee."

+The prince glanced at Ulfmaerr.
+"Your sword," the magician said.
+"You're not allowed iron in the deep."
+He glanced up meaningfully at the trees around them.
+"The forest doesn't like it."

+With obvious reluctance, Thokmay unbuckled his sword belt and laid it on the ground.
+"An tha dirk an all," the troll said.
+A moment later Thokmay and Noxy's knives both lay beside the sword.

+Satisfied, the troll knuckle-walked over to Kulbinder and held out his hand, fingers curled in a loose fist.
+The tiger sniffed him delicately, blinked, and yawned to show his teeth.
+The troll snorted.
+"Ay've sich mysel, mat ay've not fra manckle thass at ma friends."

+"Are we friends then?" the tiger asked, as casually as he might ask whether it was going to rain that afternoon.

+"Tha ban eask a tha," the troll replied.
+He strode over to the nearest tree and swung himself up.
+Branches rustled as some unknown number of other trolls followed.

+The three trolls who had come to ground with Linger stayed where they were.
+"Well," Ulfmaerr said, "I suppose we should get moving."
+He gestured with his staff at a gap between the trees.
+Single file, the foursome set off.

+Noxy hurried to keep up with her father as Thokmay and Kulbinder fell in behind her.
+"Why did he talk like that?
+I could barely understand him."

+"That's how people spoke when he first learned human language," Ulfmaerr answered, slowing slightly to let the others catch up.
+"I suppose he doesn't talk to people often enough to feel a need to change."
+He stopped suddenly, looking left and right, then gestured again.
+"This way, I think.
+Though I suppose they'll let us know if I get it wrong."

+"When he---wait, how long ago did he learn to talk?"
+Noxy asked.

+"I haven't quite been able to figure that out," Ulfmaerr admitted.
+"It was after the dragons hatched, but before the Pale conquered Ruuda, so...six hundred years, more or less?"
+He paused to study the trees again, grunted, and set off once more, leaving his daughter to sort out her whirl of thoughts.

+When she looked over her shoulder to see if Thokmay had heard the exchange, she realized that the three big trolls were no longer following them.
+A rustle overhead told her they were still with them, or that others had taken their place.
+What little light snuck through the branches was starting to take on the golden tinge of late afternoon.
+She suddenly realized that she was exhausted.
+The hike up the mountain, the chase, the fight, and all of it on top of getting just a few hours sleep...

+She stumbled over a root, and would have fallen if she hadn't caught herself against a tree.
+"I need to stop," she said.